Jordan Ifueko: Career

-Ifueko's debut novel Raybearer, inspired partly by her West African heritage and other world cultures, was published on August 18, 2020, by Abrams books, and became a New York Times bestseller.
-It was nominated for the Andre Norton Award and the Goodreads Choice Award for best Debut Novel and best Young Adult Fantasy & Science Fiction.
-The novel was honoured as one of the American Library Association's (ALA) Amazing Audiobooks for Young Adults and ALA Top Ten Best Fiction. was followed by a sequel, Redemptor, published in 2021 which was nominated for Ignyte Awards, Lodestar Award and Andre Norton Award.
+As a teenager in 2008, Ifueko wrote Jane Austen inspired Neopets fanfiction that was serialized in the Neopets in-game newspaper, The Neopian Times.
+Ifueko's debut novel Raybearer, inspired partly by her West African heritage and other world cultures, was published on August 18, 2020, by Abrams Books, and became a New York Times bestseller.
+It was nominated for the Andre Norton Award, the Ignyte Award for Best Young Adult Novel and the Goodreads Choice Award for best Debut Novel and best Young Adult Fantasy & Science Fiction.
+The novel was honoured as one of the American Library Association's (ALA) Amazing Audiobooks for Young Adults and ALA Top Ten Best Fiction for Young Adults.
+It was followed by a sequel, Redemptor, published in 2021 which was nominated for Ignyte Awards, Lodestar Award and Andre Norton Award.

-In September 2021, it was announced that Netflix will be adapting Raybearer into a television series, under a new overall deal with Gina Atwater.
-The project will be produced by Suger23 and Macro Television Studios with Atwater as writer, director and producer.
+In September 2021, it was announced that Netflix was in the development phase of adapting Raybearer into a television series, under a new overall deal with Gina Atwater, with Sugar23 and Macro Television Studios producing.

+In 2024, Ifueko announced a new book, The Maid and the Crocodile, a standalone fantasy set in the same world as Raybearer.
+The book was published on August 13, 2024.

-Other Works
+Other works

-In July 2022, Marvel Comics announced that Ifueko will be writing a new Moon Girl & Devils Dinosaur comics, it will be drawn by Alba Glez and scheduled for publication in December.
+In July 2022, Marvel Comics announced that Ifueko would be writing a new Moon Girl & Devil Dinosaur comic, drawn by Alba Glez.
+It was published in December of the same year.